Buckwheat Bread (1 Ingredient, Gluten Free)

 This 1-Ingredient Gluten-Free Buckwheat Bread recipe is an absolute game-changer!
 I’ve been making it every single week since early 2022, and it never disappoints!
 It’s incredibly easy, delicious, and super nourishing.
 I highly recommend throwing a couple of slices in the toaster/oven to create the ultimate avocado toast or as a side dish for dipping into soup.
 It even makes amazing croutons in a salad!

 Since sharing this recipe with our community on social media, it’s become one of our most popular recipes to date.
 Hundreds of our community members have shared their versions with us on Instagram.
 Check out our Buckwheat Bread Instagram Highlights to see just a sample of the ones we’ve received, and please make sure to share your own!
-If you’re in interested in more gluten-free bread recipes, you’ll also love this super fluffy Red Lentil Quinoa Bread!

 Ingredient Notes

-• Hulled Raw Buckwheat: Buckwheat groats (or kernels) are the hulled seeds of the buckwheat plant.
-Despite their name containing the word “wheat,” buckwheat is actually gluten-free and makes for a fantastic bread ingredient.
+• Raw Hulled Buckwheat: Buckwheat groats (or kernels) are the hulled seeds of the buckwheat plant.
+For this recipe, we can only use raw hulled buckwheat (also known as green buckwheat).
+Any other kind won’t work here.
+Despite its name containing the word “wheat,” buckwheat is actually gluten-free and makes for a fantastic bread ingredient.
 These groats are a staple in many Eastern European and Asian cuisines, known for their nutty flavor and versatile use.
-This Healthy Buckwheat Bread Recipe is a testament to that.

-• Water: Tap water is fine to use depending on your location, if the water is heavily chlorinated in your area, you should choose filtered water, as chlorine will impact the fermentation.
+• Water: Tap water is fine to use depending on your location, if the water is heavily chlorinated in your area, you should choose filtered water, as chlorine can impact the fermentation.

 • Salt: Either sea salt flakes or table salt works fine.
 The salt enhances the natural flavor of the buckwheat.
+Add only a little bit for best fermentation

-• Poppy and Sesame Seeds: Adds a delightful crunch and visual appeal to the bread.
+• Optional Seeds: Adds a delightful crunch and visual appeal to the bread.
 They are optional but highly recommended for an extra touch of flavor and texture.
 You can top it with any seeds you like.
+My current favorite combination is pumpkin seeds and sesame seeds.
+Poppy seeds are also lovely here.
+Just avoid chia seeds.

-IMPORTANT: Use ONLY hulled, non-roasted buckwheat for this recipe.
-Buckwheat flour, unhulled buckwheat, activated buckwheat, or roasted buckwheat will not work in this recipe.
+IMPORTANT: Use ONLY raw hulled, non-roasted buckwheat for this recipe (the green kind).
+Buckwheat flour, unhulled buckwheat, activated buckwheat, kasha, toasted or roasted buckwheat will not work in this recipe.

 Why You’ll Love This 1-Ingredient Buckwheat Bread Recipe